 Earth spins and we have night and day.
 We have seasons because Earth orbits the sun.
 If we could consult the Ancients, we’d find they believed in an even grander cycle.
 One that influences the rise and fall of civilizations.

-Plato, to our limited knowledge, is the first to come up with a concept known as The Great Year.
-Although, studies of past civilizations indicate they were aware and in tune to the The Great Year and its impact on mankind—maybe even before Plato.
+Plato, to our limited knowledge, is the first to come up with this concept known as The Great Year.
+However, studies of past civilizations indicate they too were aware of this grand cycle’s impact on mankind.
+Maybe even before Plato.

 The Short of It